My older brother, Bill

 William (Bill) Remmel Watson, born March 20, 1945, passed away on September 5, 2009, after a valiant struggle with cancer of the liver.
 A graduate of Hillcrest High School, 1963; he attended Tarleton State College and the University of North Texas.

-His passion for wine led him to spend his career with companies such as Centennial, American Wine & Importing, Robert Mondavi and Glazer Wholesale; 1974-2009.
+His passion for wine led him to spend his career with Centennial, American Wine & Importing, Robert Mondavi and Glazer Wholesale; 1974-2009.

-A memorial service will be held Friday, September 11, at 11:00a, in the chapel of Preston Hollow Presbyterian Church.
+A memorial service was held Friday, September 11, at 11:00a, in the chapel of Preston Hollow Presbyterian Church in Dallas.
 Memorials, in lieu of flowers, may be made, in Bill's name, to the American Cancer Society.

 I drove back to OK and felt satisfied with closure - there is not much more to say or do.
 Just be there and help Debbie with details.